gainge/btt-manip-backend/README.md

 1 - Up Tilt (27)
 ```

-**Perform** the specified actions in __Peach's break the targets__ to perform the manip.
+**Perform** the specified actions in __Peach's break the targets__ to execute the manip.

 For a good (very long) example of what it looks like to manip, see [this video](https://youtu.be/K2MecScQkx8)

 ***Note*: It's possible for your game's seed and the application's internal seed to become desynced for a number of reasons.
-If you feel this may have happened, you can always click the "reset" button to re-locate the seed with a new 9-character sequence
+If you feel this may have happened or keep missing pulls, you can always click the "reset" button to re-locate the seed with a new 9-character sequence

 # Building Locally
 This project uses Flask and Pybind, and can be run locally if you have python installed.